Family Law

 The custodial parent after a divorce may be entitled to receive monthly allowances for support of the child.
 Child support differs from situation to situation and is based on income of both parties, health care costs, the number of children, and their lifestyle prior to the divorce.

 If one or both parents break the declaration of the court, this is called a contempt of court.
 Court orders are official orders that are not to be disregarded.
-It is important to seek help of a lawyer if either party has disturbed the court's declaration.
+It is important to seek help of a lawyer if either party has disturbed the court’s declaration.
+We can help with post-divorce enforcement to get the other party in line with the court order.

 A contested divorce is a type of divorce that needs serious legal assistance.
 The divorce is typically caused by severe situations rather than just irreconcilable differences.
 Contested divorces usually require trial rather than mediation.